 We deliver a variety of services which equip disabled people with the necessary skills and knowledge that will ensure they are empowered to manage health conditions and live life to its full potential.

-Learn my Way is a 6 week rolling programme which supports disabled people who have little or no IT-literacy to get online and begin to access services and information for themselves.
-DRC staff support clients to register and work through online units of the Learn My Way course.
+We provide support to disabled people who have little or no IT-literacy to get online and begin to access services and information for themselves.
+Support is tailored to the needs of the indivual and can be delivered over the telephone or via video link.

-We are running open sessions available to anyone over 18 years old to improve their online skills, including mastering social media, creating a CV, giving successful presentations, using Microsoft Office and Google Documents including Online Calendars and sending effective emails.
+We also can provide more advanced training to support disabled people to improve their online skills, including mastering social media, creating a CV, giving successful presentations, using Microsoft Office and Google Documents including Online Calendars and sending effective emails.

-For more information, please contact Michael Summers on 07887 426947 or email Michael on firstname.lastname@example.org
+For more information, please contact Robert Chattin on 07799 251269 or email Robert on firstname.lastname@example.org

 Safe and Sound